 We forgot to appreciate the awe-inspiring miracle that we are even here at all.

-Let’s remind each other to love ourselves kinder.
+Our lives are meant to feel good, so let’s remind each other to love ourselves kinder.